Postharvest Technology of Horticultural Crops Short Course

 Date and Time

-The 1-Week enrollment fee ($2250 2016 cost) includes all classroom instruction, lab activities, course materials, morning and afternoon coffee breaks, Monday - Friday lunches, and one barbeque dinner.
-The enrollment to the 1-Week, lecture-only section is limited to 45 participants.
+The 1-week enrollment fee includes all classroom instruction, lab activities, course materials, morning and afternoon coffee breaks, Monday - Friday lunches, and one networking dinner.
+The enrollment to the 1-week, lecture-only section is limited to 70 participants.

-The 2-Week enrollment fee ($3150 2016 cost) includes all week 1 activities, plus field tour transportation and continental breakfasts Monday through Friday during the tour, as well as a Networking Reception in Visalia on Monday, June 19.
-Enrollment to the two-week section of this Short Course is limited to 50 participants.
-An additional lodging fee is also required for 2-Week participants.
+The 2-week enrollment fee includes all week one activities, plus field tour transportation and continental breakfasts Monday through Friday during the tour, as well as a networking reception in Visalia.
+Enrollment in the 2-week section of this Short Course is limited to 40 participants.
+An additional lodging fee is required for 2-week participants.

-Enrollments are requested no later than TBD.
-Reservations are accepted made on a first-paid, first-served basis.
+Enrollments are requested no later than June 15, 2020.
+Reservations are made on a first-paid, first-enrolled basis.
 A waiting list will be available for additional registrants.
 For the 2-week enrollments, a late fee of $100 will be added if registering after June 15, 2020.

-For the convenience of our international & business participants, we are please to offer an all-inclusive package that includes the course enrollment fee, airport transfers, hotel accommodations and a cash food allowance starting at $4235 for One Week and $6520 for Two Week.
-If you are interested in this limited offer, please contact our enrollment coordinator, Penny Stockdale by May 1, 2016 at 530-752-7672 or firstname.lastname@example.org.
+For the convenience of our international and business participants, we are pleased to offer an all-inclusive package that includes the course enrollment fee, airport transfers, hotel accommodations and a cash food allowance starting at $4235 for One Week and $6520 for Two Week.
+If you are interested in this limited offer, please contact Dena Gilday by May 1, 2020 at 530-752-3006 or firstname.lastname@example.org.
 A late fee of $500 will be added if registering for an all-inclusive package after June 15, 2020.

 Accommodations & Parking